Muhammad-Usama-07/agentic_ai/README.md

 - Order taker: An AI order-taker agent is an AI system that talks to customers, understands what they want to order, checks available options, and sends the final order to a business system.

-- AI Travel Planner Agent
+- AI Travel Planner Agent: An AI travel planner agent is an AI system that can understand a travel goal, research options, make a plan, and sometimes take actions such as booking or sending reminders.

 - AI Coding Agent: An AI coding agent is an AI that can do more than just generate code.
 It can inspect a project, decide what needs to change, edit files, run commands/tests, see errors, and iterate.

 - AI Sales Agent